-TYPES OF CAVITY FILLINGS
+TYPES OF FILLINGS

 Many options are available for tooth fillings, all have pros and cons.
 Types of fillings include gold, silver amalgams and tooth-colored composite materials.